-- 1 This boat is to remain at the rear of the field and will always keep sight of the last canoe. - This boat is not to pass the last canoe at any time unless in an emergency or as directed to do so by the Race Director. - The crew is to report any infringement of the Regatta Rules to the Race Director. - 4 The Call sign of this boat is "Chase Boat".
+- 1 This boat is to remain at the rear of the field and will always keep sight of the last canoe. - 2 This boat is not to pass the last canoe at any time unless in an emergency or as directed to do so by the Race Director.
+This will be a last resort and only done in exigent circumstances. - 3 If the Chase Boat is removed to other duties, it must be replaced with another vessel unless exigent circumstances prohibit such replacement. - 4 The crew is to report any infringement of the Regatta Rules to the Race Director. - 5 The Call sign of this boat is "Chase Boat". - 6 This boat must be capable of direct communication with the Race Director and other officials at all times.